chaituteja/zeller-react-app/README.md

 1. All components are placed in `Components` folder along with test files
 2. Create `.env` file in the root directory and add `REACT_APP_API_KEY=<API_KEY>`.
 Please replace <API_KEY> with the actual API key provided to me.
+3. By default "Admin" radio button is checked

 ## Approach